 Impairment of Long-Lived Assets.
 The Company periodically evaluates the carrying value of long-lived assets to be held and used and when events and circumstances warrant such a review.
 The carrying value of long-lived assets is considered impaired when the anticipated undiscounted cash flow from such assets is less than its carrying value.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair value of the long-lived assets.
 Fair value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
 Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair values are based primarily on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.
-The Company recorded no impairment charges on long-lived assets during fiscal year 2016 or fiscal year 2015 and \$0.6 million in fiscal year 2014.
+The Company recorded no impairment charges on long-lived assets during fiscal years 2017, 2016 or 2015.

 Income Taxes and Deferred Tax Assets and Liabilities.
 Deferred tax assets and liabilities are determined based on temporary differences between the financial statement amounts and the tax basis of assets and liabilities using enacted tax rates in effect in the years in which the differences are expected to reverse.
 The Company periodically evaluates the deferred tax assets based on the requirements established in FASB ASC 740, Income Taxes, which requires the recording of a valuation allowance when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The determination of the need for or amount of any valuation allowance involves significant management judgment and is based upon the evaluation of both positive and negative evidence, including estimates of anticipated taxable profits in various jurisdictions with which the deferred tax assets are associated.
-At April 2, 2016, the Company evaluated forecasted taxable profits and determined that, except for certain state net operating loss deferred tax assets, all other deferred tax assets would be utilized in future periods.
-A valuation allowance of \$26,000 was recorded during fiscal year 2016 against the related deferred tax asset.
-Ultimate realization of the deferred tax assets depends on our ability to meet these forecasts in future periods.
+At April 1, 2017, the Company evaluated its historical profits earned and forecasted taxable profits and determined that, except for certain state net operating loss deferred tax assets, all other deferred tax assets would be utilized in future periods.
+A valuation allowance of \$18,000 was recorded during fiscal year 2017 against the related deferred tax asset.
+Ultimate realization of the deferred tax assets depends on our ability to continue to earn profits as we have historically and to meet these forecasts in future periods.
 Changes in events or expectations could result in significant adjustments, which could include the recording of additional valuation allowance and material changes to the provision for income taxes.